isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 unsigned, generating DNSSEC-records for their NS and glue records is not a good use of your precious name server resources.

-The resources may not seem like a lot, but imagine if you are the operator of busy top-level domains such as ``.com`` or ``.net``, with millions of insecure delegated domain names: it quickly adds up.
+The resources may not seem like a lot, but imagine that you are the operator of busy top-level domains such as ``.com`` or ``.net``, with millions of insecure delegated domain names: it quickly adds up.
 As of mid-2020, less than 1.5% of all ``.com`` zones are